 Anthony was sent to the Port Area of Manila and boarded onto the Taga Maru which was also known as the Coral Maru.
 The ship sailed on September 20, 1943, and arrived at Takao, Formosa, on September 23.
 It sailed again on September 26 and arrived at Moji, Japan, on October 5, 1943.
 Tony and the other POWs disembarked and were taken to the train station where they were sent to Kobe House.
 The POWs in the camp worked as stevedores at the Kobe Docks.
+Not much else is known about the camp.
 In late 1945, the camp was bombed out and moved.
 The new camp was called Kobe #2.

 The POWs knew that the war was going bad for Japan because their food rations grew smaller each day.
 About the last months, he said.
 “During the last four months, we did almost nothing.
 We’d go down to the docks as usual, but there was no shipping in.
 We watched several ships blow up in Kobe Harbor on mines that were dropped by B-29s.
 Don’t think that wasn’t a thrill.”

 Tony was still at the camp when the war ended.
 Some of the liberated Australians listed the numbers of the ships they had helped build.
 Tony said that they said, “If they’re still afloat, don’t get on them.”